lziest/lziest.github.io/_posts/2016-07-01-first-post.markdown

 The [splitbrain](https://github.com/lziest/splitbrain) example I listed above illustrates this problem really well.

-So to vendor or not to vendor, this is a question.
+So to vendor or not to vendor, that is a question.